An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Experiments

+Firstly, the DCL methodology introduced in this paper is flexible and can be integrated with various complex models.
+As shown in Table~\ref{t2}, the difficulty metrics proposed here outperform the Random and Length metrics across most datasets.
+Specifically, the BU metric consistently delivers the best performance on the majority of datasets when applied to the SynSemGCN model, surpassing the TLC and MNLP metrics.

-Finally, we compare our model with previous methods that incorporate external knowledge or resources into the encoder, such as lexicons~\cite{Liu_Fu_Zhang_Xiao_2021}, orthographical features~\cite{em:17}, n-grams~\cite{em:30, Zhao_Zhang_Liu_Fei_2020, Zhang_Yu_Fu_2018, Chen2017AFN}, and syntax knowledge~\cite{em:31,tang_2023}.
-Table~\ref{t3} lists the comparison of different models, where X+CL(BU) indicates training the model using the proposed TCL method with the BU difficulty metric.
-The results demonstrate that models using CL exhibit further enhancements in performance, outperforming previous methods across the majority of datasets.
+Additionally, we compare our approach with previous methods that incorporate external knowledge or resources into the encoder.
+The results reveal that models using CL exhibit significant performance improvements, surpassing the performance of earlier methods.